anubhav06/sarg-assignment/README.md

 ## Installation

-1. Run `git clone https://github.com/anubhav06/sarg-assignment.git` to clone the repo
-2. Run `cd sarg-assignment` to go in the correct directory
+1. Run `cd sarg-translate` to go in the correct directory
-3. Run `npm install` to install the dependencies
+2. Run `npm install` to install the dependencies
-4. Run `npm start` to start the server
+3. Run `npm start` to start the server